joehannis/taplist-keg-level-manager/README.md

 #### Required

 You will need to install node.js and npm for this to run.
 This can be done via [homebrew](https://brew.sh/) (macOS) with `brew install node`.
-For linux, use `sudo apt-get install Node.js sudo apt-get install npm` Please see this [link](https://nodejs.org/en/download/package-manager) for other systems.
+For linux, use `sudo apt-get install nodejs npm` Please see this [link](https://nodejs.org/en/download/package-manager) for other systems.

 This is designed to be run locally on your machine.